 Once I become a member how can I be involved locally?

 We have a Regional structure with 7 active Regions – Scotland, Yorkshire and North East, North West, Midlands, Eastern, Southern and South Wales and South West.
-Each has Regional Officers and hold 3 to 4 regional meetings every year, usually with industry speakers, visits to manufacturers and other venues of interest.
+Each has Regional Officers who hold 3 to 4 regional meetings every year, usually with industry speakers, visits to manufacturers and other venues of interest.